 Dianne Feinstein Net Worth

-Dianne Feinstein net worth and salary: Dianne Feinstein is a United States Senator from California who has a net worth $80 million.
-Dianne Feinstein was introduced to politics by an uncle who began taking her to San Francisco Board of Supervisors meetings when she was sixteen years old.
-She attended Stanford University where she studied history and political science while also being active in student government.
-She received her bachelor's degree in 1955.
-In 1956 she married Jack Berman, a man who would eventually become a San Francisco superior court judge.
-They were married until 1959.
-In 1961, she worked to end housing discrimination in San Francisco and then went on to work for California's Industrial Welfare Commission.
-In 1962 she was appointed to a four-year term on the state's Women's Board of Parole.
+Feinstein was introduced to politics by an uncle who began taking her to San Francisco Board of Supervisors meetings when she was sixteen years old.
+In 1960, Dianne was appointed to the state's Women's Board of Parole, and in 1961, she worked to end housing discrimination in San Francisco and then went on to work for California's Industrial Welfare Commission.
 She won election to San Francisco's Board of Supervisors in 1969 and served on the board through the 1970s.
-She was elected San Francisco's first female mayor in 1979 and became one of the nation's most visible and recognized leaders.
-In 1990 she ran for governor of California against Republican candidate Pete Wilson but lost by a narrow margin.
+Feinstein became San Francisco's first female mayor in 1978 and became one of the nation's most visible and recognized leaders.
+In 1990, she ran for governor of California against Republican candidate Pete Wilson but lost by a narrow margin.
 She immediately changed her focus and in early 1991 announced her intention to run for Wilson's former Senate seat in the 1992 election.
-Along with fellow Democrat Barbara Boxer, she was elected to the Senate in 1992.
-The two became the first female senators ever elected in California.
-In 2000 she received a special recognition award from the Susan G. Komen Breast Cancer Foundation for her work in support of breast cancer research and education.
-She was married to Bertram Feinstein from 1962 – 1978.
-She has been married to her current husband Richard Blum since 1980.
-Blum is an investment banker who is currently the chairman and president of Blum Capital which he founded in 1975.
+Along with fellow Democrat Barbara Boxer, she was elected to the Senate in 1992, and the two became the first female senators ever elected in California.